 Thirdly, what this means in social terms is that if we are to understand and adapt to our rapidly changing world before our inevitable demise as a species, the irrepressible power of Life needs to help us cocreate quite new, life-enhancing social institutions, free of the constraints that political, economic, educational, medical, and religious institutions place on our lives today.

-But whether this is going to happen by 2020, enabling us to complete the final revolution in science, just as Newton completed the first with the Mathematical Principles of Natural Philosophy in 1687, is the great unknown at the moment.
+But whether this is going to happen during the 2020s, enabling us to complete the final revolution in science, just as Newton completed the first with the Mathematical Principles of Natural Philosophy in 1687, is the great unknown at the moment.